gonzex/test_abidocs/doc/input_variables/rlx.md

 fixed along the direction.
 When some atoms are fixed along 1 or 2 directions, the use of symmetries is restricted to symmetry operations whose (3x3) matrices [[symrel]] are diagonal.
-If the geometry builder is used, [[iatfix]] will be related to the preprocessed set of atoms, generated by the geometry builder.
-The user must thus foresee the effect of this geometry builder (see [[objarf]]).
+If the atom manipulator is used, [[iatfix]] will be related to the preprocessed set of atoms, generated by the atom manipulator.
+The user must thus foresee the effect of this atom manipulator (see [[objarf]]).

 * * *